 Some of the work we do includes:

-Students requiring counselling are able to access brief, short-term counselling with the Wellbeing Team.
-In situations where regular or longer-term counselling is required, students will often be supported to access external services in the local community.
+Students requiring counselling can access brief, short-term counselling with the Wellbeing Team.
+When regular or longer-term counselling is needed, students will often be supported in accessing external services in the local community.

 The Wellbeing Team consists of: